caprazzo/spino/README.md

 For example `auth-api-v1`.

-### Endpoint
+### Location

-An `Endpoint` is an instance of a `Service`, and is identified by a string and an address.
+An `Location` is an instance of a `Service`, and is identified by a string and an address.

-For example, `Endpoint("auth-api-v1", "http://auth-host-0:8080")`
+For example, `Location("auth-api-v1", "http://auth-host-0:8080")`

-An `Endpoint` is associated with a `Spino Node`.
+An `Location` is associated with a `Spino Node`.

-Multiple endpoints can exist for the same Service, provided that have a different Address.
+Multiple locations can exist for the same Service.

 ### Spino Node

 A `Spino Node` is any java program that joins the `Spino Cluster`.

-A `Spino Node` can notify the cluster that an Endpoint has become available or unavailable, and list service endpoints.
+A `Spino Node` can notify the cluster that a Location has become available or unavailable, and list service locations.

-If a Node goes down or becomes unreachable, any Endpoint it declared available, automatically becomes unavailable.
+If a Node goes down or becomes unreachable, any Location it declared available, automatically becomes unavailable.

-Obviously this works best if a Node is also an Endpoint itself (for example, a java program that embeds a jetty server is an ideal Spino Node).
+Obviously this works best if a Node is also an Location itself (for example, a java program that embeds a jetty server is an ideal Spino Node).

 Spino only checks if nodes are up or down and DOES NOT check